Central Coast Mariners FC: Sponsorship

+AFC Competition Sponsorship

 Stadium

 Central Coast Mariners plays home games at Central Coast Stadium, Gosford.
 It is located in Grahame Park, between the Gosford Central Business District and the Brisbane Water foreshore.
 It is constructed to make the most of its location, being open at the southern end, giving filtered views of Brisbane Water through a row of large palm trees.
 It is within walking distance of Gosford railway station and is adjacent to the Central Coast Leagues Club.

-While the stadium has a capacity of 20,059, the highest attendance for a Mariners game is 19,238 against Newcastle Jets in round 19 of the 2007–08 season.
+The stadium has a capacity of 20,059, and the highest attendance for a Mariners game was a sold-out 21,379 in the 2024 Grand Final, assisted with portable seating at the southern end of the ground.
 Difficulties in drawing spectators led the Mariners to schedule matches in the 2013–14 and 2014–15 seasons away from Central Coast Stadium, at North Sydney Oval and Brookvale Oval.
 The club's goal was to play closer to its fan base in north Sydney, which majority owner Michael Charlesworth estimated to be about 20% of its total supporters.
 Following attendances at North Sydney Oval that were similar to those at Central Coast Stadium, Football Federation Australia CEO David Gallop suggested in December 2014 that it would be unlikely that the club would be permitted to continue playing in north Sydney.